 4. Be yourself.
 And let them be who they are

 You should not feel insecure showing them the real you.
 If you both want to last long, you need to accept each other for what you are.
+It’s been proven through research as well that even love, at first sight, is actually lust at first sight so rest assured that it is just a phase.
+In the end, people chose to be with a person based on what their inherent qualities and also on how comfortable they are around them.

 5. Make small, meaningful traditions or rituals

 This will keep the spark and excitement in your relationship.
 The little “our things” play a vital role in bringing couples closer together.
 They add meaning and value to the relationship.
+Being a couple, having scheduled rituals to look forward to means a lot.

 6. Be observant about what your partner dislikes

+This is one of the very significant dating tips for new relationships.
 Whether they don’t like how messy your room is, or they don’t like you keeping your feet up on the table, or how you procrastinate your house chores.
 These are things that you can easily not do.

 You should know what habits you have that bother your partner and respect that.